nielsenjared/nielsenjared.github.io/content/blog/flow/index.md

 ## How to Get in the Zone

-To get in the zone, or find flow, requires us to first learn the necessary skills.
-But!
-Once we're in the zone, we need to continually invest our knowledge portfolios or we will become bored with the zone.
+To get in the zone, or find flow, requires us to first acquire the necessary skills.
+In learning those skills, we will encounter friction, which is a good thing.
+Once we're in the zone, we need to continually invest our knowledge portfolios or we will become bored or anxious.

 Practice makes practice.